How to break in Soccer cleats in less than a week? Easy tricks!

 3. Dry them properly

-Drying your cleats is as important as soaking them in warm water.
+Once you are done soaking your new cleats in warm water, it’d be time to dry them out.
 I use a soft and clean microfibre cloth to wipe them thoroughly from inside and outside.
-Wearing wet or semi-dried cleats can cause blisters on your feet, so, you must dry them properly before wearing them for a game or for longer durations.
-If you do not dry soaked leather cleats properly, they may crack or harden their uppers and soles.
+Wearing wet or semi-dried cleats can cause blisters on your feet, which is why, it’s crucial to dry them properly before you sport them at a game.
+Plus, wearing wet leather cleats can also make them crack or harden their uppers and soles.

-Air drying can also be helpful, or you can stuff old newspaper or thick tissue paper inside your cleats and leave them in the open and airy space.
-I advise not keeping them in direct sunlight to avoid cracking.
+To quickly dry your shoes, you can stuff old newspaper or thick tissue paper inside your cleats and leave them in the open and airy space.
+I advise not keeping them in direct sunlight as it may lead to cracking.

 Many people make the mistake of using a hair dryer or blower to dry the cleats.
 Doing this can damage shoe materials and reduce their durability.

-Pro Tip: I remove the laces to allow the air to flow through the eyelets.
+A trick that works wonders for me: I remove laces to allow easy airflow through the eyelets.
 This avoids material damage due to wet laces and increases the longevity of laces and lace holes.

 4. Practice for a short time

-Once you get comfortable walking indoors with your shoes, you can start going outside and practice playing soccer with them.
-I like to start with basic soccer drills like dribbling, passing, kicking, etc. when I wear such new shoes.
+Once you get comfortable walking indoors with your new cleats, you can start going outside for quick practice sessions.
+I like to start with basic soccer drills like dribbling, passing, kicking, etc. when I wear such new kicks.

-Also, wear the same socks you selected while trying these shoes indoors.
-These socks give your soles proper cushioning and comfort while running on the ground.
-They also reduce friction on the sole, arch, and insteps.
+Also, as I suggested earlier, it’s best to wear the same socks you selected while trying these shoes indoors.
+These socks will give your soles proper cushioning and comfort while running on the ground, while reducing friction on the sole, arch, and insteps.

-When I was a little boy, I got a pricking bruise on my ankle while removing tight cleats.
-My mother advised me to use lubricant on my new shoes.
-I applied a small portion of Petroleum jelly aka Vaseline inside of my leather cleats.
-This softened the hard areas on the cleats.
-Ironically, I used a little petroleum jelly on my bruise too to let go of the pain and roughness in the skin.
+Lubricants such as petroleum jelly can make it easier to put on and off your new soccer cleats.
+I remember, when I was a little boy, after a tournament match, I got a pricking bruise on my ankle while removing my cleats.
+My mother applied a small portion of Petroleum jelly (Vaseline) inside the ankle and tendon support and that saved me.
+The petroleum jelly softened the hard areas on my cleats and made the shoes comfortable to put on and off.
+Ironically, I used a little petroleum jelly on my bruise too to let go of the pain and roughness on the skin.

 7. Use leather conditioner to soften them